 The Purple Firefish is a unique fish that is peaceful with stunning markings.
 It is a somewhat slow-moving fish but can startle easily, causing it to dart quickly.
 They will grow to around 2.5″ and are a peaceful fish.
 They are reef safe and won’t bother corals or invertebrates.
 These fish are easy to care for and are affordable and readily available.
 They are commonly kept fish in a nano tank that is sure to be a source of conversation.

 Tips for maintaining the Fluval Evo 13.5

 Smaller nano tanks can be less forgiving with respect to maintaining water parameters versus larger tanks.
 There are a few extra maintenance tips to follow which will help keep your tank levels in check.

 - Maintain a consistent water change schedule

 - Don’t overstock or overfeed

 - Use plenty of water movement and filtration

 These items are normal maintenance procedures for all tanks but are even more important for nano-sized tanks.

 How many fish can I put in the Fluval Evo 13.5?

-Due to the small tank size and dimensions, it’s important to not overstock the tank.
+Due to the small tank size and dimensions, it’s important not to overstock the tank.
 I recommend only 3-4 small fish be added to this tank.
-Remember to keep a few members of a clean up crew as well which can add to your bioload.
+Remember to keep a few members of a cleanup crew as well, which can add to your bioload.